-- Prick the patient's finger, preferably towards the side of the pulp (ball) of the finger (pricking the midline or tip is more painful) - o Check to be sure the finger-prick will produce enough blood - o Discard the lancet in the sharps container. - o Remind participants that every time they use a lancet, they must take all the following precautions to ensure blood safety: - 1.
+- Prick the patient's finger, preferably towards the side of the pulp (ball) of the finger (pricking the midline or tip is more painful) - Check to be sure the finger-prick will produce enough blood - Discard the lancet in the sharps container. - Remind participants that every time they use a lancet, they must take all the following precautions to ensure blood safety: - 1.
 Discard the lancet in an appropriate sharps container immediately after using it. - 2.
 Never set the lancet down before discarding it. - 3.
-Never discard the lancet in a non-sharps container. - 4.
+Never discard the lancet in a non-sharp's container. - 4.
 Never use a lancet on more than one person.

-Step 7: Demonstrate how to collect the droplet of blood using the blood-collection device included with the RDT you are using for demonstration o Explain to the participants that the blood needs to reach the bottom of the well/hole and be absorbed by the pad.
+Step 7: Demonstrate how to collect the droplet of blood using the blood-collection device included with the RDT you are using for demonstration

-- o The blood-collection device could be a capillary, a straw, a loop or a pipette as shown below - o Collect the right amount of blood as shown in each picture o If the blood is deposited on the plastic edges of the wellhole, and does not reach the pad, the test will not work correctly.
+- The blood-collection device could be a capillary, a straw, a loop or a pipette as shown below - Collect the right amount of blood as shown in each picture